- Lab Director

 - Ph.D.
 Students

-Senyung Lee is a first-year PhD Second Language Studies student.
-Her interests include second language assessment, classroom assessment, washback and second language acquisition.
-She is the webmaster of this website.
+Senyung Lee is a PhD student in Second Language Studies, with experience in EFL and ESL teaching.
+She received her M.A. in Second Language Studies from Indiana University.
+Her interests include second language assessment, second language writing and computational linguistics.
+She built this website.

 - Lab Alumni